 Pasadena wins translate to Phoenix

-February 27, 2020 by Darren LeMay in Livewire with 0 comments
+February 27, 2020 by Darren LeMay in Livewire, News with 0 comments

 Does Paul McBeth’s win at the 42nd Annual Wintertime Open in California two weeks ago say anything about how he’ll fare this weekend at the Memorial Championship on the Disc Golf Pro Tour?